Table of Contents

 Second Kings chapter four records the story of Elisha and the Shunammite woman.
 The woman is described as a rich, married, and of high rank in the village of Shunem.
 But she had no children.
-This woman persuaded Elisha to accept her hospitality and come lodge at her place.
-She even arranged a small upper room on the wall so that whenever Elisha came by that way, he would have a place to stay.
+This woman persuaded the prophet Elisha to accept her hospitality and come lodge at her place.
+She even arranged a small upper room on the wall so that whenever the prophet came by that way, he would have a place to stay.

-The Shunammite woman’s heartfelt hospitality to Elisha and her faith in the Lord brought her and her family bountiful rewards.
-Jesus said, “He that receives a prophet in the name of a prophet shall receive a prophet’s reward; and he that receives a righteous man in the name of a righteous man shall receive a righteous man’s reward” (Matthew 10:41).
+The Shunammite’s heartfelt hospitality to God’s prophet and her faith in the Lord brought her and her family bountiful rewards.
+Jesus taught, “He that receives a prophet in the name of a prophet shall receive a prophet’s reward; and he that receives a righteous man in the name of a righteous man shall receive a righteous man’s reward” (Matthew 10:41).

 In His service,